TransRUPNet for Improved Polyp Segmentation: Abstract

 \section{Abstract}

-Out-of-distribution (OOD) generalization is a critical challenge in deep learning.
-It is specifically important when the test samples are drawn from a different distribution than the training data.
-We develop a novel real-time deep learning based architecture, TransRUPNet that is based on a Transformer and residual upsampling network for colorectal polyp segmentation to improve OOD generalization.
-The proposed architecture, TransRUPNet, is an encoder-decoder network that consists of three encoder blocks, three decoder blocks, and some additional upsampling blocks at the end of the network.
+Colorectal cancer is among the most common cause of cancer worldwide.
+Removal of precancerous polyps through early detection is essential to prevent them from progressing to colon cancer.
+We develop an advanced deep learning-based architecture, Transformer based Residual Upsampling Network (TransRUPNet) for automatic and real-time polyp segmentation.
+The proposed architecture, TransRUPNet, is an encoder-decoder network consisting of three encoder and decoder blocks with additional upsampling blocks at the end of the network.
 With the image size of $256\times256$, the proposed method achieves an excellent real-time operation speed of \textbf{47.07} frames per second with an average mean dice coefficient score of 0.7786 and mean Intersection over Union of 0.7210 on the out-of-distribution polyp datasets.
-The results on the publicly available PolypGen dataset (OOD dataset in our case) suggest that TransRUPNet can give real-time feedback while retaining high accuracy for in-distribution dataset.
-Furthermore, we demonstrate the generalizability of the proposed method by showing that it significantly improves performance on OOD datasets compared to the existing methods.
+The results on the publicly available PolypGen dataset suggest that TransRUPNet can give real-time feedback while retaining high accuracy for in-distribution datasets.
+Furthermore, we demonstrate the generalizability of the proposed method by showing that it significantly improves performance on out-of-distribution dataset compared to the existing methods.
+The source code of our network is available at \url{https://github.com/DebeshJha/TransRUPNet}.